Violating Rights

-fter months of alleged mistreatment and violations by city supervisors, the local AFSCME union has filed an unfair labor practice complaint against Eugene with Oregon’s Labor Relations Board.
+After months of alleged mistreatment and violations by city supervisors, the local AFSCME union has filed an unfair labor practice complaint against Eugene with Oregon’s Labor Relations Board.

 The complaint accuses the city facility management supervisor, Bo Hart, of disregarding union rules by denying members’ rights to representation, retaliation for the union filing grievances, persuasion of employees to reject the union and threatening employees.